SLieve/technicalgrimoire/_games/mythic-mortals.md

 redirect_from:
   - "/david/my-creations/mythic-mortals"
 ---
-Mythic Mortals is a Tabletop Role-Playing Game where you and your friends play as your real-world selves suddenly granted unstable powers.
+Mythic Mortals is a Tabletop Roleplaying Game where you and your friends play as your real-world selves suddenly granted unstable powers.
 Kickstarted in 2015, Mythic Mortals is a visual and tactile joy.

 <div class="row centerButtons">
   <div class="col-md-4 col-12">